Processing of personal data in CEJ

 If we need to use personal data for a purpose other than that for which it was originally collected, you will be informed and requested to consent to the new processing of your data.

 We usually get the data/information from you.
-In some cases, the data comes from other sources – e.g. former property managers, estate agents providing information on the sale/purchase of a flat, public authorities, or other residents, e.g. due to a complaint.
+In some cases, the data comes from other sources – e.g. former property managers, estate agents providing information on the sale/purchase of a flat, public authorities, utility company or other residents, e.g. due to a complaint.

-Categories of registered persons
+Categories of data subjects

 Below is a list of individuals whose personal data we might store.